alexellis/awesome-baremetal/README.md

 * [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) - "Dnsmasq provides network infrastructure for small networks: DNS, DHCP, router advertisement and network boot."
 * [HAProxy](http://www.haproxy.org) - "The Reliable, High Performance TCP/HTTP Load Balancer" - often used in place of hardware LB.
-* [inlets PRO](https://github.com/inlets/inlets-pro) - "A Cloud Native Tunnel for L4 TCP and L7 HTTPS traffic with built-in encryption"
+* [inlets](https://github.com/inlets/inlets-pro) - "A Cloud Native Tunnel for L4 TCP and L7 HTTPS"
-* [inlets-operator](https://github.com/inlets/inlets-operator) - "Public IPs for your private Kubernetes Services using inlets PRO"
+* [inlets-operator](https://github.com/inlets/inlets-operator) - "Public IPs for your private Kubernetes Services using inlets"
-* [inlets](https://docs.inlets.dev/#/) - Easy to use HTTP tunnel written in Go
 * [kube-vip](https://github.com/plunder-app/kube-vip) - "Kubernetes Control Plane Virtual IP and Load-Balancer"
 * [MetalLB](https://metallb.universe.tf) - "MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols."
 * [Squid](http://www.squid-cache.org) - "a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages." - used with bare-metal to cache packages and ISO images